 2. Scores and news as top priorities

-Professional sports is all about competition.
+Professional sport is all about competition.
 It is a fight for the first place and the highest scores.
 The ESPN app places game results on the user page as top-priority content.

 No matter what exactly your sports app does and what sports it is built around, consider prioritizing this feature.